Leyland Titan (B15): Production issues

-London's orders were split between the Titan and the MCW Metrobus, but production of Titan for London alone was proving uneconomic.
-Strong pressure was brought to bear to increase the Titan share of the London orders.
-As a result, Leyland received the entire order for 275 vehicles in 1982.
-This led to layoffs at Metro Cammell Weymann.
+London Transport's orders were split between the Titan and the MCW Metrobus, but production of Titan for London alone was proving uneconomic.
+Leyland lobbied for London Transport to increase the Titan share of its double-decker orders, and as a result, Leyland received the entire order for 275 vehicles in 1982, leading to layoffs at Metro Cammell Weymann.
 The 1983 order also favoured Leyland, with 210 Titan and 150 Metrobuses.
-The decision was made to end production, upon completion of a final batch of 240 ordered in 1984, with Leyland focusing on the Olympian.
+After London Transport decided not to order any more Titans, deeming it too expensive for its needs, Leyland ended production of the Titan upon the completion of a final batch of 240 in 1984, refocusing production towards the new and cheaper Olympian chassis.